2019–20 Northern Football League

-The 2019–20 Northern Football League season was the 122nd in the history of Northern Football League, a football competition in England.
+The 2019–20 season was the 122nd in the history of Northern Football League, a football competition in England.
 The allocations for Steps 1 to 6 for season 2019–20 were announced by the FA on 19 May.
 These were subject to appeal, and the Northern League's constitution was ratified at the league's annual general meeting (AGM) on 15 June.

 As a result of the COVID-19 pandemic, this season's competition was formally abandoned on 26 March 2020, with all results from the season being expunged, and no promotion or relegation taking place to, from, or within the competition.
 On 30 March 2020, sixty-six non-league clubs sent an open letter to the Football Association requesting that they reconsider their decision.
 A legal appeal against the decision, funded by South Shields of the Northern Premier League, was dismissed later in June.

 Division One

-At the end of the season 2018–19, one team left the division: